 While dedicated, experienced sourcers greatly expedite the hiring process, it's still possible to do this on your own if you're not at the stage where you can hire a fulltime sourcer yet.
 The two most important traits a sourcer has are:

 LinkedIn started making some serious changes last year to their Basic and Promoted jobs, and we’re starting to see the effects.
-Essentially, to get the same applicant volume – especially for remote roles which can be posted in multiple locations – many of our clients are finding they need to make more and more promoted roles.
+Essentially, to get the same applicant volume – especially for remote roles which can be posted in multiple locations – based on our work with 549+ active startup clients, many are finding they need to make more and more promoted roles.

 We still recommend using LinkedIn (and cover example LinkedIn DMs!), but it’s important to know of other methods to reach candidates too.